celestiaorg/celestia-app/specs/src/specs/data_structures.md

 ### Namespace Merkle Tree

 [Shares](./shares.md) in Celestia are associated with a provided _namespace_.
-The Namespace Merkle Tree (NMT) is a variation of the [Merkle Interval Tree](https://eprint.iacr.org/2018/642), which is itself an extension of the [Merkle Sum Tree](https://bitcointalk.org/index.php?topic=845978.0).
+The Namespace Merkle Tree (NMT) is a variation of the [Merkle Interval Tree](https://eprint.iacr.org/2018/642), which is itself an extension of the <!-- markdown-link-check-disable -->[Merkle Sum Tree](https://bitcointalk.org/index.php?topic=845978.0)<!-- markdown-link-check-enable -->.
 It allows for compact proofs around the inclusion or exclusion of shares with particular namespace IDs.

 Nodes contain three fields: